 3. Sort and organize your items

 Once you’ve decided which items you want to sell, do your best to make these items presentable and ready to sell.
-When you’re organizing your items in your sale, try sorting them in a department store style.
+When organizing your items in your sale, try sorting them in a department store style.

 4. Prepare to do business

 Along with organizing your things for sale, you need to be prepared for business as well.
 Be sure to keep a calculator on hand and a cash box with plenty of change with both big and small bills ready.
-Along with reasonable and open negotiation, you could even offer a bulk discount if a customer is looking to buy lots of your items.
+Along with reasonable and open negotiation, you could even offer a bulk discount if a customer wants to buy lots of your items.